damaru2/ntk/readme.md

 + 2/08/2019 Neural Tangent Kernel: Convergence and Generalization in Neural Networks.
 + 9/08/2019 Gradient Descent Finds Global Minima of Deep Neural Network.
 + 16/08/2019 Fine-Grained Analysis of Optimization and Generalization for Overparameterized Two-Layer Neural Networks + insights from Gradient Descent Provably Optimizes Over-parameterized Neural Networks.
++ 23/08/2019 On Lazy Training in Differentiable Programming
++ 13/09/2019 Generalization bounds of stochastic gradient descent for wide and deep networks

 # Neural tangent kernel